oracle-livelabs/partner-solutions/software-analysis-with-pitsscon/query-and-analyze-graph/query-and-analyze-graph.md

      ```

-3. Next, we look at the dependecny graph among Forms modules, i.e. the subset of edges with reaso='Forms Dependecy'.
+3. Next, we look at the dependency graph among Forms modules, i.e. the subset of edges with reason='Forms Dependency'.

      ```
      <copy>
      %pgql-pgx
-     /* Query and visualize a subset (nodes and edges) of OCW_SOFTWARE_ANALYSIS */ SELECT n,e,m FROM MATCH (n) -[e]-> (m) ON ocw_software_analysis where e.reason = 'Forms Dependecy'
+     /* Query and visualize a subset (nodes and edges) of OCW_SOFTWARE_ANALYSIS */ SELECT n,e,m FROM MATCH (n) -[e]-> (m) ON ocw_software_analysis where e.reason = 'Forms Dependency'
      </copy>
      ```